vmartinez-MED-Endava/DictionaryExercise/README.md

 - In this context an EnglishDictionary is a Set of valid English Words stored in the form of a Collection of Strings.

-- English Dictionary is reources-limited as it does not contain all the Existent English words.
+- English Dictionary is resources-limited as it does not contain all the Existent English words.
 More concisely, the English Dictionary stores substrings derived from the "Working" string.
 Currently, manages up to 12 words.
   More importantly, English Dictionary preserves the ordering of the String, so a chunked version of the combinations will be implemented.